 1. Determine your goals

-Most marketing pros are familiar with the acronym SMART goals — that is, ones that are specific, measurable, achievable, relevant, and timely.
-This type of goal setting can be highly effective, no matter your company size or industry.
+Most marketing pros are familiar with “SMART” goals.
+This type of goal-setting can be highly effective, no matter your company size or industry.

 2. Identify the right keywords

-Create a list of keywords by pulling your own search query data or using a keyword tool like SEMrush or Google Keyword Planner.
-Add in factors like longtail and negative keywords, then work to identify those that are highly relevant but not highly competitive.
+Create a list of keywords by pulling your own search query data or using a keyword tool like Semrush or Google’s Keyword Planner.
+Add in factors like long-tail and negative keywords, then work to identify those that are highly relevant but not highly competitive.

 3. Expand on those keywords